2024 United States presidential election in California: County swings

-Trump's win in Imperial (which is over 80% Hispanic) marked the first time it voted Republican since George H.W.
-Bush in 1988.
+57 of California's 58 counties swung right, the only exception being Alpine County, which has an extremely low population and thus frequently swings wildly.
+Trump's win in Imperial (which is over 80% Hispanic) marked the first time it voted Republican since George H. W. Bush in 1988.
 Imperial is the most Hispanic county in California, mostly Mexican American, and shifted rightward by 25.23 percentage points.
-Imperial County had the third-largest swing to Trump of any county in the country, behind Maverick County, Texas (by 27.95%) and Webb County, Texas (by 25.43%), two other majority-Hispanic counties along the Mexico–United States border.
-These majority-Hispanic counties are also among the lowest-income counties in the country, and Imperial is one of the lowest-income counties in California.
+Imperial is home to Calexico, across the border from Mexicali, the capital of Baja California in Mexico.
+Trump received 40% of the vote in Calexico, the highest percentage since 1972.

-Imperial also voted against 2024 California Proposition 3, which affirmed a right to same-sex marriage in California.
-However, Imperial voted for the unsuccessful 2024 California Proposition 32, which would have raised California's minimum wage to $18/hour.
-This may explain why Harris lost significant support among Hispanic voters nationwide, particularly among Hispanic men, many of whom are socially conservative but fiscally liberal.
-By contrast, Orange voted for same-sex marriage but against an $18/hour minimum wage, and Harris won Orange county.
-Orange is also one of the highest-income counties in the United States.
-This may also explain why Harris gained among high-income voters, particularly White women with college degrees.
-Hispanic men voted for Trump (54-44%), and to the right of White women (53-46%).
+Imperial County had the third-largest swing to Trump of any county in the country, behind Maverick County, Texas (27.95%) and Webb County, Texas (25.43%), two other majority-Hispanic counties along the Mexico–United States border.

 Trump's win in Lake marked the first time it voted Republican since Ronald Reagan in 1984.
 Trump was also the first Republican since George W. Bush in 2004 to win at least 30% in Los Angeles County.
 Trump managed to flip four congressional districts, two of which split tickets and elected Democrats.
-Trump's gains with Hispanics allowed him to cross 40% in Southern California for the first time since 2004 as well as trended the region to the right of the state.
-Trump’s gains among Hispanics in California also helped improve his margins in the state, also allowing him to carry 9 of the state's 11 Hispanic majority counties.
-In contrast to the number of counties that switched from Democratic to Republican in this cycle, none flipped in the opposite direction, and only Alpine County increased its share of the Democratic vote from 2020.
+Trump's gains with Hispanics allowed him to cross 40% in Southern California, becoming the first Republican to do so since 2004, as the region trended to the right of the state as a whole.
+Trump's gains among Hispanics in California also helped improve his margins in the state, also allowing him to carry 9 of the state's 11 Hispanic majority counties.
+In contrast to the number of counties that switched from Democratic to Republican in this cycle, none flipped in the opposite direction.